Simchat Torah 1420 / שִׂמְחַת תּוֹרָה 5181

 Prayer shawl (tallit) with Torah scroll in a synagogue

-Simchat Torah or Simḥath Torah (also Simkhes Toreh, Hebrew: שִׂמְחַת תורָה, lit., “Rejoicing with/of the Torah,”) is a celebration marking the conclusion of the annual cycle of public Torah readings, and the beginning of a new cycle.
-Simchat Torah is a component of the Biblical Jewish holiday of Shemini Atzeret (“Eighth Day of Assembly”), which follows immediately after the festival of Sukkot in the month of Tishrei (mid-September to early October on the Gregorian calendar).
+Simchat Torah (Hebrew: שִׂמְחַת תורָה, lit.
+“Rejoicing with/of the Torah”) is a celebration marking the conclusion of the annual cycle of public Torah readings and the beginning of a new cycle.
+It is a component of the Biblical holiday of Shemini Atzeret, which follows immediately after Sukkot.
+The central celebration takes place during evening services — one of the rare occasions when Torah scrolls are taken from the ark at night.
+In the morning, the last parashah of Deuteronomy and the first of Genesis are read consecutively, and the congregation dances and sings joyfully with the Torah scrolls.

 Read more from Judaism 101 or Wikipedia